 Ayoosh Bansal, Hunmin Kim, Simon Yu, Bo Li, Naira Hovakimyan, Marco Caccamo, and Lui Sha

-In 2022 IEEE 33rd International Symposium on Software Reliability Engineering (ISSRE), Sep 2022
+In 2022 IEEE 33rd International Symposium on Software Reliability Engineering (ISSRE) , Sep 2022

-@inproceedings{bansal2022verifiable,title={Verifiable obstacle detection},author={Bansal, Ayoosh and Kim, Hunmin and Yu, Simon and Li, Bo and Hovakimyan, Naira and Caccamo, Marco and Sha, Lui},booktitle={2022 IEEE 33rd International Symposium on Software Reliability Engineering (ISSRE)},pages={61--72},year={2022},organization={IEEE},video={https://youtu.be/lCfN86efqh8}}
+@inproceedings{bansal2022verifiable,title={Verifiable obstacle detection},author={Bansal, Ayoosh and Kim, Hunmin and Yu, Simon and Li, Bo and Hovakimyan, Naira and Caccamo, Marco and Sha, Lui},booktitle={2022 IEEE 33rd International Symposium on Software Reliability Engineering (ISSRE)},pages={61--72},year={2022},organization={IEEE},bibtex_show=true,}

 Preprint